phalcon/documentation/docs/api/phalcon_encryption.md

 Generates a random base58 string

+If $len is not specified, 16 is assumed.
+It may be larger in future.
 The result may contain alphanumeric characters except 0, O, I and l.

 It is similar to `Phalcon\Encryption\Security\Random::base64()` but has been